SPECTRE's poster: a far cry from the glorious artwork of The Living Daylights

 The 23rd entry to the James Bond canon, Skyfall, pretty much marketed itself.
-Released in 2012, it coincided with the 50th anniversary of the Bond films and advent of the Summer Olympics held in London, with none other than James Bond himself making an appearance at the opening ceremony, played in the guise of Daniel Craig.
+Released in 2012, it coincided with the 50th anniversary of the Bond films and the advent of the Summer Olympics held in London.
+None other than James Bond himself made an appearance at the opening ceremony, played in the guise of Daniel Craig.

-James Bond collects Her Majesty The Queen from her study in Buckingham Palace and they are transported over London in a helicopter, as classical anthems synonymous with Britain's greatness belt out.
-As the aircraft is perfectly poised over the London Stadium, Elizabeth II jumps and a Union Jack parachute, along with the iconic James Bond theme, burst into life and everyone, naturally, goes wild.
+James Bond collects Her Majesty The Queen from her study in Buckingham Palace.
+They're transported over London in a helicopter as classical anthems synonymous with Britain's greatness belt out.
+As the aircraft is perfectly poised over the London Stadium, Elizabeth II jumps, and a Union Jack parachute, along with the iconic James Bond theme, burst into life, and everyone naturally goes wild.
 Does it get any more British than that?
-It was enough to make the hairs on the back of your neck stand up; a stroke of marketing genius for the Olympic Committee and James Bond studio.
+It was enough to make the hairs on the back of your neck stand up: a stroke of marketing genius by the Olympic Committee and James Bond studio.
 It was one of several great nods to past Bond films we saw that year, and this one was in honour of 1977's The Spy Who Loved Me.

-For 2015's SPECTRE, the 24th Eon Productions Bond film, the studio had to think smarter.
-They say that 'no publicity is bad publicity, but whether Daniel Craig's comments during the promotion of the film that he "would rather slash his wrists than make another Bond film" resulted in more bums on cinema seats is still unknown.
+The studio had to think smarter for 2015's SPECTRE, the 24th Eon Productions Bond film.
+They say that 'no publicity is bad publicity', but whether Daniel Craig's comments during the film's promotion that he "would rather slash his wrists than make another Bond film" resulted in more bums on cinema seats is still unknown.

 His comments sparked a backlash from mental health campaigners and fans who felt he wasn't grateful enough.
 After all, kissing some of the most stunning-looking film stars on the planet, driving the most beautiful Aston Martins, wearing the sharpest (and tightest) of Tom Ford suits, plus earning reportedly £50 million per film for playing the world's most famous spy sounds like pretty nice work, if you can

 In the teaser poster for SPECTRE, we saw another clever nod, this time to 1973's Live and Let Die.
-Daniel Craig donned a black turtleneck and gun holster, just like Roger Moore did as he destroyed Dr. Kananga's (with the alter ego of ‘Mr Big’) poppy fields, another front the masterful villain used, this time to disguise the growth of acres of opium.
+Daniel Craig donned a black turtleneck and gun holster, just like Roger Moore did as he destroyed Dr Kananga's poppy fields and acres of opium.

 Although the teaser poster and teaser trailer were beautifully atmospheric, the film's main marketing poster failed to live up to these standards — it seemed lazy, uninspiring and dull.

-Whatever happened to the lush posters, magnificently rich in colour, used to market every Bond film up until The Living Daylights in 1987, drawn by brilliantly talented artists?
-Another gripe with fans that often leads them to purchase fan art on eBay, rather than the real thing.
+What happened to the lush posters, magnificently rich in colour, used to market every Bond film until The Living Daylights in 1987, drawn by brilliantly talented artists?
+Another gripe with fans that often leads them to purchase fan art on eBay rather than the real thing.

 During the months leading up to the release of SPECTRE, you couldn't walk past an advertisement hoarding without Heineken being mentioned in the same breath as James Bond.
-It was no doubt commercially beneficial to Heineken to suggest that James Bond drinks its beer, but it just added a certain aura of tackiness to the SPECTRE marketing campaign for product placement to be so glaringly obvious.
-Product placement should never take precedence over the promotion of a film, which it felt like it did at times.
+It was undoubtedly commercially beneficial to Heineken to suggest that James Bond drinks its beer.
+Still, it added a certain aura of tackiness to the SPECTRE marketing campaign for product placement to be glaringly obvious.
+Product placement should never precede a film's promotion, which it sometimes felt like it did.